 Polyester

-In moderate to hot weather when I am going to be outdoors all day I will sometimes use a sun hoody.
+In moderate to hot weather when I am going to be outdoors all day I will typically use a sun hoody.
 There are a number of sun shirts that are beloved by others like the OR Echo which feels cooler than most hoodies I have tried.
 I have also burned through it because I have very sun sensitive skin.
 Of the UPF 50 hoodies I have tried, the Arcteryx Cormac and the MH Crater Lake Hoody are my favorite.

 Tightly Woven Synthetics

 Shirts made from tightly woven (not knit) nylon or polyester such as Supplex, SolarWeave, Solumbra, or Talsan can be useful in moderate to hot weather.
 These sorts of shirts work best if they are somewhat loose with some ventilation.
 That way the sweat on your skin evaporates near your skin maximizing the cooling, These shirts provide protection from sunburn and biting bugs, dry very quickly, and are very durable.
-The four downsides of tight weave shirts are that in hot weather they blocks more airflow than many other bases (so feels warmer), they tend not to wick so sweat sticks to your skin, the fabric is a bit rough (my elbows get irritated after a few days of wear), and they will get stinky after a day of heavy sweating (though if the shirts are primarily Nylon the smell washed out easily).
-If I am expected really bad mosquitos I have recently used a discontinued Outlier Air Forged Nylon Oxford button up shirt, Solbari Weekend Shirt, and am trying the OR Astroman.
+The four downsides of tight weave shirts are that in hot weather they blocks more airflow than many other bases (so feels warmer), they tend not to wick so sweat sticks to your skin, the fabric is a bit rough (my elbows get irritated after a several days of wear), and they will get stinky after a day of heavy sweating (though if the shirts are primarily Nylon the smell washed out easily).
+If I am expected really bad mosquitos I use a discontinued Outlier Air Forged Nylon Oxford button up shirt, a discontinued Solbari Weekend Shirt, and am now trying the OR Astroman.
 I loved my (discontinued version) of the Adventure Shirt from Rail Riders but had to retire it when I lose weight and it was way to baggy through the torso.
 Some female friends seem to like Lightheart Gear’s Hiking Dress.

 Chemicals For Bugs